knative/client/docs/cmd/kn_service_create.md

       --service-account string            Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.
       --tag strings                       Set tag (format: --tag revisionRef=tagName) where revisionRef can be a revision or '@latest' string representing latest ready revision.
 This flag can be specified multiple times.
-      --target string                     Work on local directory instead of a remote cluster (experimental) --user int                          The user ID to run the container (e.g., 1001).
+      --target string                     Work on local directory instead of a remote cluster (experimental) --timeout int                       Duration in seconds that the request routing layer will wait for a request delivered to a container to begin replying (default 300)
+      --user int                          The user ID to run the container (e.g., 1001).
       --volume stringArray                Add a volume from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret: or sc:).
 Example: --volume myvolume=cm:myconfigmap or --volume myvolume=secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --volume myvolume-.
       --wait                              Wait for 'service create' operation to be completed. (default true)